rsanche4/Raccoon-Engine/README.md

 You are still here?
 Oh my!
 Well, I am glad you managed to read through the documentation.
 If you have any further questions, feel free to [email me](mailto:rsanzek25@gmail.com)!

 Notes:
-- The fix for a phantom ray glitch is a bit of a hack.
-Ideally we want to parallize the whole thing with threads, and this solution breaks down when we do that so fix that at the core.
-(Engine is fully capable and this hack doesn't affect performance much so this is more of somoething to do in the future)
-- Like I said above, parallize!
-So do threading for each column we draw.
-This is primarily useful for big resolutions.
+- Fix phantom ray glitch at the core
 - Add also the ability to just have images as sectors textures.
-This is useful for some type of worlds. that could be nice for some things sometimes.
-Also allow this for walls too.
-It's a nice interesting aesthetic.
+So literally just an image skybox type thing, but just texture slapped behind.
 - Also ensure we can have an api where we can essentially change the floor or ceiling or world basically somehow so we can have different images or other textures we can swap with etc
-- provide API to change the retina dist and also to change the size of atomic size unit xz variable
 - I should add also a pathfinding algorithm (Greedy Best First Search is good enough)
 - Angle looks for the sprites (this is possible through scripting so figure it out for now)